History of IGN in Timeline

 September 2005: IGN Acquired by News Corporation

-In September 2005, IGN was acquired by News Corporation for $650 million.
+In September 2005, IGN was acquired by Rupert Murdoch's News Corporation for $650 million.

 In 2005, IGN Entertainment merged with GameSpy Industries, bringing FilePlanet into the IGN group.
-IGN Entertainment also acquired the online male lifestyle magazine AskMen in 2005.
+IGN Entertainment also acquired AskMen.

-In 2005, IGN launched its comics site, devoted to Marvel and DC titles, manga, graphic novels, statues, and toys.
+In 2005, IGN launched its comics site, dedicated to Marvel and DC titles, manga, graphic novels, statues and toys.

 May 30, 2006: IGN Dreamcast Restarted

-On May 30, 2006, IGN Dreamcast was restarted; however, updates were not posted on the main IGN webpage.
+On May 30, 2006, IGN Dreamcast was restarted, though updates were not posted on the main IGN webpage.

-In 2006, IGN launched its television site, providing interviews, schedules, trivia, and news related to TV.
+In 2006, IGN launched its television site, offering interviews, schedules, trivia, and news.

-Since 2006, IGN Entertainment began launching regional versions of the website, initially opening new offices and later franchising its brand.
+Since 2006, IGN Entertainment began launching regional versions of the website for various countries and pan-regions.

-In 2007, IGN launched its anime site, featuring content like trailers, free episodes, and reviews of manga and anime.
-The channel was later dropped after a site redesign.
+In 2007, IGN launched its anime site, featuring anime and manga content, though the channel was later dropped after a site redesign.

 In 2007, Video Game Media Watch accused former IGN editor Doug Perry of "journalistic misconduct" for an exclusive review of Prey.